Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 ### What (Track in [[Notion]]?)
 - Objective: Community Governance calls
-	- Key Result: Calls self-select and grow themselves; partnerships are formed.
+	- Sub-objective: Calls self-select and grow themselves; partnerships are formed.
+		- Key Result: Buddy systems introduced.
 	- Key Result: Onboarding the validator community.
 	- Key Result:
-	- When: Bi-weekly on Wednesdays
 -
 - Assisting the [[General Circle]] to audit the Network organisation structure
 	- What: [[Distributed Governance Implementation plan]]